 Blue – Red: Noncreature Spells

 Red-Blue archetype often has this theme.
-However, it often changes whether it focuses on instants and sorceries, or on all noncreature spells.
+However, it frequently changes whether it focuses on instants and sorceries, or on all noncreature spells.
 In Crimson Vow draft, it cares about all noncreature spells.

 Let’s talk about the three payoffs that you saw above.
 Wandering Mind is a fine body, that digs you for a noncreature spell.
 It’s the best of the bunch, followed by Whispering Wizard, which can quickly overwhelm an opponent if it isn’t dealt with.

 This archetype usually had cheaper creatures with Frenzied Devils‘ ability, or they had an evasion of some kind.
-As it turns out this one is just to clunky to work well in this shell.
+As it turns out, this one is just too clunky to work well in this shell.

 Flamebreather is the cheap creature for the archetype.
 If you have multiple copies of it, the damage can quickly add up in the right deck.
 These type of decks often end up playing some number of pump spells, which will work nicely with Stormchaser Drake.

 Your cheap draw spells are Thirst for Discovery and Reckless Impulse.
 Both of them trigger you cards, and give you more cards to work with.
 Something like Lantern of the Lost can also be used to its full potential in this archetype.

 This decks often have hard time balancing the right amount of creatures (which every draft deck needs to function), and noncreature spells (for synergies).
 That’s where the blue disturb creatures can come in handy, as they are both creatures on one side and noncreatures (enchantments) on the other.

 Red-blue has a lot of what it needs to succeed in this draft format, although the payoffs might be somewhat lacking.